mre/navo-docs/docs/tutorials/dc-motor-speed-control.markdown

 ![motor-cpr-formula](../assets/images/motor/motor-cpr-formula.png)

+So with this formula at hand, we get the gearbox CPR as 979.2

-The gearbox output resolution (1920 CPR) is of great importance in this project because it is the only feedback we get from the DC motor and using this feedback we shall acquire position and speed variables to be used in PID control which will be explained in detail later.
+The gearbox output resolution (979.2 CPR) is the only value that we will get from DC motor as feedback which when coupled with time hepls us do speed control.